webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 * * *

-[^1]: A model for carriage of VP8 ALTREF frames may be considered for a future version of this specification.
+[^1]: A model for carriage of VP8 altref frames may be considered for a future version of this specification.

 [^2]: [VP9 Levels](https://www.webmproject.org/vp9/levels/)